MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/connect/consistent-authentication-connectivity-issues-with-tabs.md

 <details><summary><b>SQL Login</b></summary>

-This section lists issues related to authentication credentials:
+This section lists issues that are related to authentication credentials:

 - **Bad password** - Refers to a login-related issue.